 People become freelancers for various reasons.
 For some, it’s a problem to constantly go to the office (for people with disabilities or women with small children), it’s psychologically difficult to work in the office, and for some, the main advantage is the ability to choose tasks yourself and not do things that will entrust.

 There are a lot of people around the world who are constantly or temporarily engaged in freelance work, and their number is constantly growing.

 From the perspective of a hiring company, freelance is probably the cheapest solution.

-On the other hand, hiring a freelancer does not give you much control over the process, you can not be sure your deadlines would be met, you may not get what you paid for or the quality would be lower than you expected.
+On the other hand, hiring a freelancer does not give you much control over the process, you cannot be sure your deadlines would be met, you may not get what you paid for or the quality would be lower than you expected.
 Communication is also an issue here.

 The very first outsourcing companies offered intellectual services, primarily legal ones.
-This happened in countries where it is customary to resolve business disputes in court, that is, in the UK and in the USA.
+This happened in countries where it is customary to resolve business disputes in court, that is, in the UK and the USA.
 There appeared independent legal advice that helped to complete litigation or to understand the legal details.

 The chance that would burn out emotionally when working at these companies is much lower.

 Outsourcing and outstaffing are somewhat similar but the main difference is in how the model works itself.
 The result and the process “feel” different as well.
 Outstaffing is a relatively new hiring model, but its popularity is rapidly growing.

 Companies that provide outstaffing services would find, hire, and manage an IT specialist or a whole team according to your requirements.